Birch-san/box2d-wasm/box2d-wasm/README.dev.md

 ## Developing this package

+Ensure that you have a recent [emscripten](https://emscripten.org/) installed.

-Confirmed working with emscripten 2.0.5.
+This build process is known to work with emscripten 2.0.5.

 ### Overview